SiliconLabsSoftware/matter_extension/docs/MATTER_MQTT_HTTPS_EXAMPLE.md

     ![Flash device](images/flash-device.png)

-## What the Customer Needs to Change for Validating the Demo
+## Changes needed for validating the demo

 Edit before build.
 Point defaults at **your** LAN.